Brendan Lynch (writer): Career

 His articles on motor racing for the Fulham Chronicle and Kensington Post led to features in Autosport and Motoring News and international journals such as Autosprint (Bologna) and Autosport (Canada).
 Within a short while, he became Grand Prix correspondent for Irish media and also the London-based Daily Mail and The Observer.

 Lynch traveled extensively in Europe and Asia before returning to Dublin in 1985 to concentrate on feature writing and books.
 He has written general features for many media outlets, including The Irish Times, Sunday Tribune, The Times and The European.

 He is a member of the Irish Writers' Union, Irish PEN and The Guild of Motoring Writers.
-In 1988 he won the latter's "Pierre Dreyfus Award" (presented annually by Renault in honour of Pierre Dreyfus, president director general of Renault from 1955–75) for his first book, Green Dust.
+In 1988 he won the latter's "Pierre Dreyfus Award" (presented annually by Renault in honour of Pierre Dreyfus, president director general of Renault from 1955 to 1975) for his first book, Green Dust.